 In June 2017, the Company and its subsidiary, Eton, entered into and closed on definitive stock purchase agreements related to the sale of Eton's Series A preferred stock (the "Series A Stock") that resulted in the Company losing voting and ownership control of Eton and it at that time, ceased consolidating Eton's financial statements.
-The Series A Stock has mandatory conversion requirements into common stock of Eton upon events, including an underwritten initial public offering of Eton common stock ("IPO").
-Eton is required to file a registration statement on Form S-1 with the United States Securities and Exchange Commission within nine months of the closing and complete an IPO by December 31, 2018, subject to extension upon certain conditions.
+The Series A Stock has mandatory conversion requirements into common stock of Eton upon events, including an underwritten IPO of Eton common stock.
+Under the terms of its Series A Stock, Eton is required to complete an IPO by December 31, 2018, subject to exceptions and extension upon certain conditions.

-The Company owns 3,500,000 common shares (approximately 27% issued and outstanding equity interest as of March 31, 2018) of Eton and, uses the equity method of accounting for this investment, as management has determined that the Company has the ability to exercise significant influence over the operating and financial decisions of Eton.
+The Company owns 3,500,000 common shares (approximately 27% issued and outstanding equity interest as of the date of this Report) of Eton and, uses the equity method of accounting for this investment, as management has determined that the Company has the ability to exercise significant influence over the operating and financial decisions of Eton.
 Under this method, the Company recognizes earnings and losses of Eton in its consolidated financial statements and adjusts the carrying amount of its investment in Eton accordingly.
-The Company's share of earnings and losses are based on the shares of common stock and insubstance common stock of Eton held by the Company.
+The Company's share of earnings and losses are based on the shares of common stock and in-substance common stock of Eton held by the Company.
 Any intra-entity profits and losses are eliminated.
-During the three months ended March 31, 2018, the Company recorded equity in net loss of Eton of \$1,069.
-As of March 31, 2018, the carrying value of the Company's investment in Eton was \$2,438.
+During the three and six months ended June 30, 2018, the Company recorded equity in net loss of Eton of \$1,146 and \$2,215, respectively.
+As of June 30, 2018, the carrying value of the Company's investment in Eton was \$1,295.

-The Company owns approximately 27% of the voting interests in Eton.
-The Company's Chief Executive Officer, Mark L. Baum, is a director of Eton, and several employees of the Company (including Mr. Baum and the Company's Chief Financial Officer, Andrew R. Boll) have entered into consulting agreements with Eton.
+The Company's Chief Executive Officer, Mark L. Baum, is a director of Eton, and several employees of the Company (including Mr. Baum and the Company's Chief Financial Officer, Andrew R. Boll) entered into consulting agreements and provided consulting services to Eton, these contracts concluded in April 2018.